Connect with us

 As cool-looking as the Ikea Symfonisk lamp speakers are, they are not compatible with the new version of Sonos’ Arc soundbar (the Arc Ultra).

 Sonos recommends pairing the Arc Ultra with two Sub 4s ($799 each) and a pair of Era 300s ($449 each) in the rear for the most impactful and immersive surround sound experience.
 That’s a total system cost of $3,495, making this one of the priciest soundbar systems available.
-It’s right up there with the Nakamichi Dragon system and even pricier than Sony’s Bravia Theatre Quad.
+It’s right up there with the Nakamichi Dragon system and even more expensive than Sony’s Bravia Theatre Quad.

 Sonos Arc Ultra Soundbar System white lifestyle couple